As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

 Technology Feedback Forum

-The Technology Feedback Forum offers innovators and entrepreneurs an opportunity to pitch their new technologies or services to Metropolitan, its member agencies and their partners.
+The Technology Feedback Forum offers innovators and entrepreneurs an opportunity to pitch their new technologies or services to Metropolitan, our member agencies and their partners.
 It provides entrepreneurs a sounding board for ideas and gives agencies the chance to discover early stage technologies.

 While the Feedback Forum generally accepts only technologies that are well on their way to commercialization, less advanced technologies may be referred to other programs or services.